- This post contains affiliate links. Read more here.

 We all know not to slip our dog a chicken wing (seriously, never slip your dog a chicken wing), but you may be surprised to learn which other popular people-snacks can pose a health hazard to your beloved pet.
 Read on for details, plus get safe alternatives below.

 Avocados may be a delicious miracle food for humans, but unfortunately, they can be problematic for dogs.
-That’s mostly due to the potential presence of a toxin called persin, which can cause stomach upset.
-It’s worse with certain varieties, and most present in the peel.
-Still, better to be safe than sorry.
+That’s mostly due to the potential presence of persin, which can cause stomach upset in dogs.
+Persin occurs in the peel and leaves of the plant.
+While persin isn’t toxic to dogs (as it is to horses and birds), it’s still best to be careful when feeding avocado to your dog.

 Guacamole also contains garlic and onions, which can cause anemia and gastrointestinal distress.
 If you must give your dog a treat from the fiesta table, stick to one or two plain tortilla chips (but not more than that—too much salt is another no-no).